-A: Our average client spends between $1,000-$2,500 for their experience.
-This includes professional hair and makeup, complimentary champagne, a four hour photo shoot with three looks, an in studio image reveal, and product or digital purchase of your choice.
+A: The shoot itself costs $299, but with a product, on average, our client spends between $1,000-$2,500 for their experience.
+This includes professional hair and makeup, complimentary champagne, a three hour photo shoot with three looks, an in studio image reveal, and product or digital purchase of choice.

 If you do provide permission to use your pictures, we will never disclose your name alongside your image.

 Q: Should I “prep” my hair before arriving to the shoot?